kamarada/guiadoopensuse/windows.md

 High quality, native GNU/Linux applications exist for almost any purpose, but it's possible that you're dependent on a MS Windows-only application for some job.
 These are your options in such a case.

-{% include note.html obs="You should only run non-native applications as a last resort.
+{% include note.html note="You should only run non-native applications as a last resort.
 Apps work better in their native environment." %}

 ### 12.3.1 Wine

 Wine (Wine Is Not an Emulator) is an application that enables you to run many MS Windows applications, you can install wine with YaST or zypper.
 Wine is a command line application, the syntax is:

 <div class="cl">wine /path/to/setup.exe</div><p></p>